microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 	export const InternalError: integer = -32603;

 	/**
-	 * This is the start range of JSON RPC reserved error codes.
+	 * This is the start range of JSON-RPC reserved error codes.
 	 * It doesn't denote a real error code.
 No LSP error codes should
 	 * be defined between the start and end range.
 For backwards
 	 * compatibility the `ServerNotInitialized` and the `UnknownErrorCode`